 Name(print)

 Student ID Number

 Course Semester

-Teacher's Name(print) la .
+Teacher's Name(print)

-ns.
-I also realize s policy on academic integrity and I accept the that a second offense against this policy may
+tions.
+I also realize s policy on academic integr that a second offense again

 Signed Date

 Teacher's signature Date

 Believe.

 Harassment, Sexual Harassment, Discrimination, and Consensual Relations

 Harassment and unlawful discrimination violate the basic right of each individual to be treated as a person worthy of respect and is in direct contradiction to the University's mission.
 In administering its affairs, Gannon University will prohibit harassment and shall not discriminate against any person on any basis prohibited by law.